bear013/calcoolator-server/README.md

 Required headers: 'content-type': 'application/json' , 'x-access-token' : 'your jwt token from /login'

 Request example: {"firstOperand":123,"secondOperand":47}

 Response example: {"resultCode":"0","result":"OK","value":170,"balance":8004}

 ### GET /calculator/v1/history
 This endpoint lists all the operations previously attempted by the user identified with the token, returning partial matches for specified filters.
-This endpoint supports paging and page selection
+This endpoint supports paging and page selection.

+Query parameters: minAmount,maxAmount,fromDate,untilDate,type,offset

+### DELETE /calculator/v1/deleteRecord
+This endpoint receives a single recordId and attempts to erase it.
+The records are soft deleted, only marking them as "inactive".

+Request example: {"recordId":23}

+Response example: {"httpCode":200,"resultCode":"0","message":"OK"}